wavemaker/docs/learn/on-premise/wme-download-copy-installer.md

 ---
 ---

-# DOWNLOAD THE WME INSTALLER
-- for ubuntu system download the debain package ,link wavemaker team will provide
-  - download the wme installer by using following command
+### Download the WME Installer

+**Ubuntu**
+- Download debain package.
+The link will be shared by wavemaker team.
-  - wget < link of wme installer >
+- wget < Link of wme installer >
-- for RHEL system download the tar file,link wavemaker team will provide
-  -  download the wme installer by using following command
+**RHEL**
+- Download tar package.
+The link will be shared by wavemaker team.
-  - wget < link of wme installer >
+- wget < Link of wme installer >

+### Copy The WME Installer
+- Copy downloaded file to /home/ubuntu or any location on the Platform Instance.